Pooja-Lohar25/GRS/README.md

 # GRS
 Grievance Redressal System

-The system is designed and developed to address the issue of grienvance registration for college students in their respective colleges or universities.<br>
+The system is designed and developed to address the issue of grievance registration for college students in their respective colleges or universities.<br>
 Systems's sole purpose is to make students' complaints heard by the authorities of the colleges so that they can be addressed as soon as possible.<br>

 <b> UNIQUE FEATURE: </b> Faculties would be granted scores on the basis of number of issue they solved that were assigned to them.